cirnono/PvZNFT/README.md

 ```

 ## TODOs
+0. Account manager, user is asked to login (or sign up if it is for the first time).
+Then minted NFTs, username, password, and wallet connection can be stored
 1. Implement game-logic.js, which starts the game, allow players to play with their own NFTs and verify the the provided NFTs
 2. Implement scripts that auto record contract address, player's address and the token ids they own.
 3. Write tests